HarrisonOates/meetcode/items/report.md

 **Surprise Item**
 The surprise item was not implemented.

-**Other**

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

-1. *Bug 1: Space bar in the sign in*
-- *A space bar (' ') in the sign in email will crash the application.*
-- ...
+1. *Exiting and re-entering the same direct message conversation*
+   - If a user exits a direct message conversation, and then re-enters it, it will no longer automatically refresh (e.g. likes will not update).
+This is due to a bug in how the user interface manages the direct message conversations.
+   - In this state, if the user sends a message to another user who is currently logged into the app and viewing the same direct message conversation, their app may crash
+   - There may be other instabilities when the app is in this state

-2. *Bug 2: Star count in the home page*
+2. *Star count in the home page*
-- *Star count of a user in  the home page is initially not reflected until other fragment has been visited.
+   - The star count of a user in the home page is initially not reflected until other fragment has been visited.
-- *This has negligible consequence, as users can simply click home button to refresh.
+   - This has negligible consequence, as users can simply click home button to refresh.
-- *The count also gets replaced by a back arrows once the language has been switched.
+   - The count also gets replaced by a back arrows once the language has been switched.
-- *But again, this does not lead to any real issue, as their star counts can be checked in their account menu.
+   - But again, this does not lead to any real issue, as their star counts can be checked in their account menu.
+   - This bug also does not relate to any of the basic or general features

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 ## Testing Summary

-*[What features have you tested?
-What is your testing coverage?]*

-*Here is an example:*

-- *Number of test cases: ...*

-- *Code coverage: ...*

-- *Types of tests created: ...*

-*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*

 Much of the application relies on Firebase, and therefore much of the program relies on instrumented tests instead of standard unit tests.
 Many types of test were created: